Answers to frequently asked questions from On Sutton Place readers including my front door paint color & porch decor sources!

 Why don’t you ever show your kitchen?

 p.s.
 I don’t want to come off as being ungrateful or spoiled…because I am neither.
 I’m just trying to be honest.
 I am comfortable in my kitchen and enjoy the time I spend there.
-It could definitely function better but I’ve maxed out what I can do without a renovation.
-So there won’t be anything new happening, therefore not much to show you!
+I recently finished a complete reorganization of my kitchen cupboards, which made the kitchen function much better.
+See it HERE.

 Where do you store your pillows and inserts?